Uwais-O/GGL-TMS-FRONTEND/README.md

 4. Run the app locally: `npm start`

+## Linking backend
+The app made PATCH, delete and get requests to the backend api using the Axios library

 ## Deploying the frontend
-1. The app was deployed using Netlify and is available at [)
+1. The app was deployed using Netlify and is available at https://ggl-tms.netlify.app/

 ## Testing
 1. Cypress end to end tests were conducted.
 The tests are included in the "cypress" folder.